Azure-Samples/azure-search-knowledge-mining/README.md

 ### [03 - Data Science & Custom Skills](./03%20-%20Data%20Science%20and%20Custom%20Skills)
 This folder contains examples and templates to add your own custom skills to your solution.
 These custom skills help to align the solution to the needs of your particular use case.
 This step is entirely optional and may be skipped if not needed.

-For additional samples and information on custom skill development, see the [Custom skill documentation](https://docs.microsoft.com/azure/search/cognitive-search-custom-skill-interface). .NET Azure Function Custom Skills have moved to the[Power Skills repository](https://github.com/Azure-Samples/azure-search-power-skills).
+For additional samples and information on custom skill development, see the [Custom skill documentation](https://docs.microsoft.com/azure/search/cognitive-search-custom-skill-interface). .NET Azure Function Custom Skills have moved to the [Power Skills repository](https://github.com/Azure-Samples/azure-search-power-skills).

 ### [04 - Reporting](./04%20-%20Reporting)
 This folder contains pre-built PowerBI reports that you can use to monitor your solution and to understand user search behavior.
 They leverage data captured through [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview) and can be modified to meet your particular business objectives.
 This step is entirely optional and may be skipped if not needed.